VTV8: VTV Phu Yen

-Determining the establishment of THPY Radio is one of the important tasks, meeting the information requirements in the direction and administration of the province and the people's entertainment needs, dated 1 July 1989, the station was established on the basis of the Phu Yen Broadcasting Station, under extremely difficult circumstances in terms of funding, equipment, and reporters.
-That night, the station aired its first broadcast.

 From broadcasting 3 times a week when it was first established, in 1991, the station broadcasts television daily on PTV channel.
 Due to the increase in broadcast time, in addition to self-produced programs, exchanging programs with other stations, PTV also pays great attention to the exploitation of programs by foreign stations via satellite. fine to compile and edit.
-In 1990, when VTVhad not yet covered the whole country, PTV exploited and compiled daily current news international news.
+In 1990, when VTV had not yet covered the whole country, PTV exploited and compiled daily current news international news.
 June 6 of the same year, Radio held live commentary 1990 World Cup.
 In Central at that time, PTV was the only station broadcasting this event live.
 At the beginning of 1992, PTV aired the Mexican TV series Rich people also cry, then shared it with many other stations in the country to broadcast, creating a phenomenon television in Vietnam.
-This event was voted by the Southern press as 1 of 10 events cultural social typical of the year 1992.

-Since 1994, PTV began to conduct live broadcast many important events.
-This is also the first local station in the country to broadcast live news bulletins, and one of the first to convert the archives and broadcasts from analog to digital. digital technology.
-Especially, since 1998, when PTV received key investment from the province Phu Yen and Vietnam Television, the station has developed rapidly in all aspects, becoming The brand has a place in the hearts of the audience not only locally but also regionally and nationally.

 On August 22, 2001, Prime Minister Government signed the decision to become Establishment of Radio Television Area Phu Yen, later the Center of Vietnamese Literature in Phu Yen on the basis of transferring THPY Station managed by the province Phu Yen to Phu Yen Vietnam Television, acting as the unit television of the province as well as the region South Central Coast.
-With strong investment and requiring professional qualifications commensurate with national television stations in the region, the team of VTVPhu Yen is constantly growing in quantity and quality.
+With strong investment and requiring professional qualifications commensurate with national television stations in the region, the team of VTV Phu Yen is constantly growing in quantity and quality.
 In charge of producing programs for VTV in 6 provinces Binh Dinh, Phu Yen, Khanh Hoa, Ninh Thuan, Binh Thuan and Lam Dong.

-After 14 years of broadcasting VTVPhu Yen, from 1 January 2016, VTVPhu Yen, with VTVHue and VTVDa Nang]merged into VTV8.
-In 2018, VTVestablished a Vietnamese Media Center at Nha Trang, Khanh Hoa (VTV Nha Trang), replacing the VTVPhu Yen ago.
+After 14 years of broadcasting VTV Phu Yen, from 1 January 2016, VTV Phu Yen, with VTV Hue and VTV Da Nang merged into VTV8.
+In 2018, VTV established a Vietnamese Media Center at Nha Trang, Khanh Hoa, replacing the VTV Phu Yen ago.